jedrzejd/jedrzejd/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/jedrzejd](https://github.com/jedrzejd)

-- 🥅 2020 Goals: Changing the world for the better.

 - 📫 How to reach me **jedrzejdudzicz@gmail.com**

 - 🎸 Fun fact: I love playing the electric guitar